 So, these lenses filter out a certain direction of lightwaves, what can they actually do for you?

-This glare can be dangerous by obscuring your vision, and the UV rays in the glare could potentially giving your eyes a sunburn commonly called “snow blindness”.
-It is important to remember that polarized lenses themselves do not protect your eyes from UV rays, but the majority of polarized sunglasses have UV protection.
+This glare can be dangerous by obscuring your vision, and the intense UV rays from the glare could potentially giving your eyes a sunburn commonly called “snow blindness”.
+It is important to remember that polarization itself does not protect your eyes from UV rays, but pretty much all of polarized sunglasses have UV protection.

-So what can polarized lenses do for you?
+So what are the benefits of polarized lenses?
 Let’s find out:

 - Reduce Glare – The main benefit of polarized sunglasses is the reduction in glare.
 Flat surfaces such as the road and large bodies of water could create blinding glare.
 Polarized sunglass lenses block out all horizontal glare letting in only vertical light creating a more comfortable vision with superior clarity.